Nobody warns you about the bathroom.

 Postpartum Recovery Essentials Kit with Peri Bottle

-In all the excitement of getting ready for a new baby and all the anxiety that surrounds birth itself, postpartum recovery tends to get pushed aside.
-It feels like too many steps down the line to think about seriously.
-However, the moms who feel most supported in those first days at home are the ones who thought about recovery before they went into labor.
+In all the excitement of getting ready for a new baby, postpartum recovery tends to get pushed aside.
+The moms who feel most supported in those first days at home are the ones who thought about recovery before they went into labor.

-This article was produced in partnership with Frida Mom and contains sponsored content.
-Prices reflect standard retail pricing and do not account for sales, promotions, coupons, or subscription discounts.
-Product prices and availability are subject to change; verify at the retailer before purchase.
+*Prices reflect standard retail pricing and may not account for sales, promotions, coupons, or subscription discounts.
 All product claims reflect manufacturer descriptions and have been reviewed for accuracy as of the date of publication.
-This content is for informational purposes only and does not constitute medical advice.
+Details are subject to change without notice.
+This content is for informational purposes only.
 Consult your healthcare provider with any questions about postpartum care and recovery.

 Leave a Comment